yechengxi/deconvolution/README.md

  * epochs - the number of epochs to run
  * dataset - the dataset to use (cifar10, cifar100) (for imagenet you need the other main file)
  * lr - sets the learning rate
+ * num groups final - additional channel deconvolution done at the last fully connected layer.
+Set to 0 for Batch norm and 512 for deconvolution

  ## Running the examples from the paper